pkgxdev/pkgx/README.md

 # Getting Started

 tea is a standalone, cross-platform† binary.
-Grab it from the project [releases] or `curl` it:
+So if you wanted you could just cURL it:

 ```sh
 $ curl -Lo tea https://tea.xyz/$(uname)/$(uname -m)